-Fathers make up more than 80% of the 13 million noncustodial parents in the U.S. A 2016 study for the Department of Health and Human Services showed that almost three-fourths of fathers with child support payments under the national median of $364 per month, were unemployed or in part-time or temporary jobs.
+Fathers make up 80% of the 12.6 million noncustodial parents in the U.S., according to the U.S. Census Bureau study released in May 2020.
+A 2016 study for the Department of Health and Human Services showed that almost three-fourths of fathers with child support payments under the national median of $364 per month, were unemployed or in part-time or temporary jobs.

 Another 400,000 are in jail and have child support cases ahead of them, according to the National Conference of State Legislatures.

-Some of the larger funded programs include Office of Head Start; Father Engagement Birth To Five; and Strong Families Initiative.
+Some of the larger funded programs include the Office of Head Start; the Father Engagement Birth To Five; and the Strong Families Initiative.

 The Father Engagement Birth To Five program was born out of the Head Start program.
 It attempts to get (and keep) fathers engaged in their child’s development at an early age.

-The Strong Families Initiative seeks similar results, but focuses on families in public housing and multi-family housing projects.
-Family-friendly events are staged in those neighborhoods promoting economic opportunity and self-sufficiency for residents.
+The Strong Families Initiative in the Department of Housing and Urban Development (HUD) seeks similar results, but focuses on families in public housing and multi-family housing projects.
+Built around health, education and economic empowerment, family-friendly events are staged in those neighborhoods to promote economic opportunity and self-sufficiency for residents.

-These programs helped connect low-income, noncustodial parents to new career paths with increased wages and thus, the ability to provide more support for their children.
+These programs help connect low-income, noncustodial parents to new career paths with increased wages and, thus, the ability to provide more support for their children.
 Getting noncustodial parents connected with jobs is a key to regular support payments.

 What to Do When You’re Already Behind on Child Support

 Contact the Office of Child Support Enforcement in your state to let them know you’re working on a getting a hearing review of your current child support amount, and that you’re actively working on resolving the issue.